 SWKS COVID-19 UPDATE Majority of area sees uptick in cases

-Of the Finney County cases, there are four individuals currently hospitalized as of Wednesday, and there has been a total to 50 deaths.
+Of the Finney County cases, there are four individuals currently hospitalized as of July 28, and there has been a total to 50 deaths.
 A total of 12,341 cases have tested negative for COVID-19.
-There are three cases pending as of Monday.
-The positivity rate for this week has increased from 7.7 percent to 11 percent.
+There are three cases pending as of July 26.
+The positivity rate increased to 11 percent as of July 26.

-The Finney County Health Department is now only updating numbers on Mondays.

 The Finney County Health Department has announced that COVID-19 vaccines are now available to any person who lives or works in Kansas, 12 years of age and older.
 Those under 18 must have parental consent.
 The FCHD has set up an online COVID-19 Resource Hub for Finney County at: